cvetanovv/Audits/README.md

 I am a dedicated and independent smart contract security researcher with a strong track record in both individual and team-based competitions across various platforms.

-My expertise not only lies in identifying and mitigating vulnerabilities in smart contracts but also in leading and making crucial decisions as a regular Lead Judge at Sherlock.
+My expertise not only lies in identifying and mitigating vulnerabilities in smart contracts but also in leading and making crucial decisions as a regular Lead Judge and Sherlock Head of Judge.
 ***
 ### Contact Information